Sea Swimming In Plymouth Devon

 The Journey To Perfection

 Photographers and artists are never really happy for very long.
 Even after taking my 'perfect photo' for the morning I was already thinking about the next.
 I thought to myself, maybe if I could take it on a wide (short for a wide angle lens) down on the beach slightly at a angle to the sun, just as the swimmer enters or leaves the water?
 Wow that would make an amazing photo ;-) Inspired, I set off to find the swimmer.
 I headed down a path, along a stone platform, through a large stone shelter and onto a set of stone steps near to the Tinside Lido.
 I could still see the swimmer at the top of the steps drying off and chatting to another person.
 For this shot to work I would need to ask permission.
 It was tempting to jump right in and introduce myself there and then but experience has taught me it's good sometimes to hold back and watch for a while.
 There's an art to approaching complete strangers and skill needed when asking to take a photo or interview a person you don't know.
 The last thing you want is to come across like a totally nut case!
 As I planned my approach I concentrated on photographing the Art Deco lido for a while.
 By the time I was done the swimmer had been joined by several others.
 Satisfied they could see I was a normally chap just taking photos I walked over and said Hi.
 We chatted for a while and it turned out they were members of a local sea swimming Facebook group.
-As we talked about swimming and how cold the sea was I recalled an assignment I covered documenting Fiona The Charity Swimmer.
-In the audio that accompanies the story, Fiona talks about why she loves swimming in the sea and why she does it.
-Listen to hear wonderful story here.
+As we talked about swimming and how cold the sea was I recalled a recent assignment that I covered The Charity Swimmer.
+In the audio that accompanies the story, Fiona (The Charity Swimmer) talks about why she enjoyed swimming in the sea so much, it's an inspiring story and you can listen to it here.

 I asked if I could take some photographs.
 'Yes of course, help yourself.
 We will be going for a swim in a minute.'
 As I hurried to get down to the waters edge I thought to myself 'Maybe, just maybe I'll get that photo I had imagined earlier'....